joshjacquet/ProgrammingAssignment3/README.md

 # Programming Assignment 3
 Programming assignment for course 3 of the JHU data science specialization.

+Assumes data is saved in directory "UCI HAR Dataset" - test and train data not uploaded to Github.

 ###run_analysis.R does the following:
 1. Appends the test and the train data together into one dataset ("data_set").
 2. Selects only the columns which are measures of means or standard deviations.